harnoorsingh2/1800_202330_BBY32/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├──               # landing HTML file, this is what users see when you come to url
+├── index.html               # landing HTML file, this is what users see when you come to url
-└── README.md
+└── README.md                # This page shows the projects information.

 It has the following subfolders and files:
+├── html                     # Folder for html files

 ├── .git                     # Folder for git repo
 ├── images                   # Folder for images
     /blah.jpg                # Acknowledge source